 To calculate NPV, you need to sum up the PVs of all cash flows.

-n = 0.
+- The first cash flow – your investment – will happen at a time when .
 Additionally, as this is your expenditure, it will be negative in value.

-If you apply all of these principles, you will get the following Net Present Value formula:
+If you apply all of these principles, you will get the following net present value formula:

-Or, if you don't want to use the summation notation,
+Or, if you don't want to use the summation notation:

-advanced mode to find the Net Present Value of up to ten cash flows (investment and nine cash inflows).
+advanced mode to find the net present value of up to ten cash flows (investment and nine cash inflows).
 If you want to take into account more cash flows, we recommend you use a spreadsheet instead.

 Let's analyze the following example: a company has to choose between two projects that both cost $10,000 to implement.
 Each of them will last for 5 years, but they have different expected cash inflows.
 The discount rate is 5% in each case.
 Which project should the company choose?

 This result means that project 1 is profitable because it has a positive NPV.
 Project 2 is not profitable for the company, as it has a negative NPV.
-This is why the company should choose to implement project 1.
+That is why the company should choose to implement project 1.